Lab Rules

 6. Check all forwarded emails and sign up for talks/seminars that are relevant to your work.

-7. Reply to emails in a timely manner (usually within 12-24 hours) and acknowledge receipt of all emails as a courtesy.
+7. Reply to emails in a timely manner (usually within a day) and acknowledge receipt of all emails as a courtesy.

-8. For lab orders, if a single item exceeds $500, please ask Simon and Mingxia to confirm before sending the quote to the lab manager.
+8. For lab orders, if a single item exceeds $500, please ask Simon or Mingxia to confirm before sending the quote to the lab manager.

 9. Ensure a successful presentation at thesis committee meetings, conferences, and division meetings by having your slides ready at least two weeks in advance and scheduling a rehearsal.
 This will allow sufficient time for feedback and adjustments to enhance the impact of your presentation.